Children grow up too fast. I know I did, and it’s only gotten worse.

 Did someone say experiment?
 We worked hard to crack them.
 That’s no easy task.
-The green pecan wasn’t letting us in.
+The green pecan was never letting us in.
 Another in a brown husk took nearly fifteen minutes to crack for a taste.

 Warning: Girls Spit Too!

-They would not taste the ripe pecan until after me.
-Which they decided was the better choice and incidentally much easier to crack.
+They would not taste the ripe pecan until I did.
+Which, after tasting, they decided was the better choice and incidentally much easier to crack.

 “Did you know the bible tells us not to open love until the time is right and that love was the greatest gift from God.”

 Promise me, O women of Jerusalem, not to awaken love until the time is right.
 Song of Solomon 8:4 (NLT)